Chart Color Schemes

 Infrastructure

-Beenleigh has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally
+Beenleigh has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 23 projects that may impact this region.
-Notable initiatives include Osprey Waters Retirement Village, Beenleigh Marketplace Enhancement, Holmview Shopping Centre Expansion, and Beenleigh Community Hub.
+The performance of a region is significantly influenced by modifications to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 23 such projects that could potentially impact this area.
+Notable projects include Osprey Waters Retirement Village, Beenleigh Marketplace Enhancement, Holmview Shopping Centre Expansion, and Beenleigh Community Hub.
 The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.